 Dancing has a similar effect and uses multiple groups of muscle.
 However, we don’t need to find a pool or stop just because it thunders outside.

 And while few things in this world are risk-free, dance exercise seems to minimize these risks.
 It can be low or high impact, depending on your style.
 Don’t let this scare you away from other exercises, though, because cycling and running are indeed fun, and there are ways to do them safely.
 However, if you like both exercises equally as much, it makes sense to go for the safer option of dance exercise.

 #5 Boosts Immune System

 Did you know that dancing it out can boost the immune system?
-Yep, listening to positive dance music might just keep us from that common cold.
+Research has found that listening to positive dance music may provide immune support, help reduce cortisol levels, while also boosting endorphins, giving us those feel-good vibes after a dance workout!

 #6 Helps Us Keep A Positive Mindset